IanParubrub/Real-Website-9-28-21/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# **_Why do people flatten bread before they eat it?_**
+A question that has bothered mankind for eons even before the invention of the wheel.
+It is mankind's job to figure out this conundrum
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for